Accessibility

 • Multiple Means of Action and Expression

 Each principle and guideline can support inclusive and accessible choices in course, assessment, activity, and resource design and creation.
-UDL can be applied contextually to different disciplines and course modality, to give meaningful and authentic opportunities for learners to share their knowledge, skills, and experience.
+UDL can be applied contextually to different disciplines and course modalities, to give meaningful and authentic opportunities for learners to share their knowledge, skills, and experience.
 The Educational Developers at CPI can support contextual design for courses using UDL.
 Please contact us at cpi@brocku.ca for more information and to book a consultation.

 Universal Design for Learning Community of Practice